gabesargeant/blog/gabrielsargeant/content/posts/client-01/index.md

 2. What format is the data?

 **I'll start with the format issue.**
 Who remembers the [Stata](https://en.wikipedia.org/wiki/Stata) format?
 Well not many people use it as a first choice now.
 Naturally it's hard to find integrations.
 If you publish in that format your making a choice about the level of engagement you get through your API.
-Similar to forign langague newspapers naturally being a small market.
+Similar to forign langague newspapers naturally being a small market in markets where they are a foriegn language.

-This reason why JSON is everywhere, is because it's simple and everywhere.
+This reason why JSON is everywhere, is because it's simple-ish.

-But the format problem really is tricky, because some people want to encode a lot of complexity.
+But the format problem is still , because some people want to encode a lot of complexity.

-Now where do we do the processing?
+**Now where do we do the processing?**
 {{< img src="integration.png" alt="Picture of integration patterns">}}

 The benefits of building your clients solution for them.